geonet-myanmar/geocoding-agent/README.md

 Try these queries:
 ```
-GeoNet Pro: How far is Paris from London?
+GeoNet Myanmar: How far is Mandalay from Yangon?
-GeoNet Pro: What location is at coordinates 40.7128, -74.0060?
+GeoNet Myanmar: What location is at coordinates 21.95192751539775, 96.07856093770941?
-GeoNet Pro: Find the coordinates of Mount Everest
+GeoNet Myanmar: Find the coordinates of Mount Popa
 ```

 ## Technology Stack